universal-packages/universal-documentation/docs/tutorials/todo-list/database-models.md

 await TodoItem.find();
 ```

-> Checkout the [TypeORM documentation](https://typeorm.io/#/) for more information about entities and how to interact with them.
+> Check out the [TypeORM documentation](https://typeorm.io/#/) for more information about entities and how to interact with them.